Rosuav/angel-of-vtt/README.md

 disparate at the moment)

 * Create a VTT file from a MIDI karaoke file
-  - can I timidity the audio and words at once?
-  - Every new line/para, create a new block in the VTT
-  - Every new event, create "<00:00:04.400><c>in </c>" w/ timestamp and text
-* Play multiple consecutive files in HTML5.
+* TODO: Play multiple consecutive files in HTML5.
 Is there a gap?
-* To make a video from audio:
+* If not, consider an amalgamated file.
+Generate a title card for each input file, "title-001.png" etc. Then build the images into a movie thus:
-  - ffmpeg -i fn.ogg -filter_complex "[0:a]showwaves=s=1280x720:mode=line:rate=25,format=yuv420p[v]" -map "[v]" -map 0:a fn.mkv
+  - ffmpeg -i title-%3d.png -vf "zoompan=d=123*eq(in,0)+234*eq(in,1)" output.mkv
-  - TODO: Figure out if I can add VTT to audio-only (maybe in a <video> tag still)
+  - TODO: Figure out how best to combine this with the audio in one step.
+  - The zoompan=d= expression consists of "+".join("%d*eq(in,%d)" % (dur, idx))
+    for every duration (in frames) that we want to use.
+This isn't exactly the tidiest way to do an array lookup, but I don't think FFMPEG has any better.
+  - The default is 25fps.
+May need to change that.
+* It's not possible to play audio with subtitles (even in a <video> tag), so we generate a visualization using ffmpeg.

 The MIT License (MIT)